thatmlopsguy/thatmlopsguy/README.md

 ## 👨 About me

-Cloud Architect, {Dev/ML}Ops & Platform Engineer engineer with over `10 years of experience` building practical, production-ready intelligent systems.
+Cloud Architect, {Dev/ML}Ops & Platform Engineer with over `10 years of experience` building practical, production-ready intelligent systems.

 Enthusiastic about DevOps culture and open source, I focus on modern cloud infrastructure—removing roadblocks so teams return to productive flow.
 I design highly automated, secure, and scalable cloud and container platforms that enable development teams to concentrate on their core product.